 Portugal, in rural areas widows will wear black for the rest of their lives.
 The

 family members were in mourning.
 White garments are also used; following the

-advent of Christianity, black garments were worn, following
+advent of Christianity, black garments were worn, following European custom.

-the members assist each other during the mourning process.
+members assist each other during the mourning process.
 Members pay dues to cover

 the funeral expenses of everyone in the entire group.
 Upon the death of an edir

-member, or someone in the member's family, the entire edir is obligated
+member, or someone in the member's family, the entire edir is obligated to mourn

-of mourning behavior on the death of a public figure or member of a royal
+mourning behavior on the death of a public figure or member of a royal family.

 The degree and duration of public mourning is generally decreed by a protocol

 full mourning for a specified period after the death of the monarch, or that the

 members of the court should wear full- or half-mourning for an extended period.

-On the death of Queen Victoria, (January 1901), the Canada
+Upon the death of Queen Victoria, (January 1901), the Canada Gazette published an

 The black-and-white costumes designed by Cecil Beaton for the Royal Ascot

 of their Head of state.
-The signs may vary, but usually include the
+The signs may vary, but usually include the lowering or